RanLuKenny/Summer-project-chip-test-program-on-Xilinx-Zedboard/README.md

 5. Compare the final results between chip outputs and temp file.

 # How to run the program?
--Download all the python script file and C file into Zedboard
+-Download all the python script files and C files into Zedboard

 -Run the python file (command.py) in terminal